holysugar/sendgrid_notification/README.md

 # SendgridNotification

-SendgridNotification is mountable engine of Ruby on Rails, and notification mail (e.g. account registration, logging in by new devise, reminder, etc...) sender and utility, using SendGrid API.
+SendgridNotification is engine of Ruby on Rails, and notification mail (e.g. account registration, logging in by new devise, reminder, etc...) sender and utility, using SendGrid API.